metaplex-foundation/developer-hub/src/pages/core/transfer.md

 ## Transferring a Core Asset in a Collection

-If you are transfering an Asset which has a collection you will need to pass the collection address in.
+If you are transferring an Asset which has a collection you will need to pass the collection address in.
 [How to tell if an asset is in a Collection?]()

 {% dialect-switcher title="Transfer an Asset that is part of a Collection" %}